cr-org/supernova/README.md

 [ Closing Pulsar connection ]
 ```

-By default, it logs to standard out in DEBUG level.
+By default, it logs to the standard output in DEBUG level.
 You can change it by suppling `LogOptions`.

 ```haskell
 logOpts :: LogOptions